Best-paid part-time jobs for students

 -

-From online food orders to Amazon packages, Customer Delivery Drivers are responsible for getting people's shopping to their front door.
+From online food orders to Amazon packages, van drivers are responsible for getting items from one place to another.

-While grocery shopping needs to be delivered in a special, refrigerated van, plenty of other goods bought online simply need a vehicle of any sort to get them from A to B. With that in mind, some companies will even employ you as a Customer Delivery Driver if you have your own car and you're happy to use it for the job.
+Grocery shopping needs to be delivered in a special, refrigerated van, but plenty of other goods bought online simply need a vehicle of any sort to get them from A to B.

 -